-- 26. Similarly, in Representative Horrigan's April 9, 2014 testimony before the Senate Public and Municipal Affairs Committee, he stated that HB 366 was designed, in part, to address a "scheme [where] somebody is trying to buy votes and they ... make you take a picture of their ballot on their cell phone and go out and show it to a guy and he hands you a \$5 or \$10 bill."
-Representative Horrigan further testified that he did not know if anyone had "done such a scheme," but that it was worth making it illegal anyway. - 27.
-Representative Mary Till of the House Election Law Committee also testified in favor of HB 366 before the Senate Public and Municipal Affairs Committee on April 9, 2014.
-She argued that the law would help ensure that "no one is coerced to vote in a particular way."
-She expressed concern that "someone with authority over the voter-for example, an employer, a union [representative], or a spouse-could coerce the voter into providing a photo of his or her completed ballot to prove that they voted the way they were told to vote." - 28.
-When it considered HB 366, the New Hampshire General Court knew that the bill would ban speech unrelated to vote-buying transactions and incidents of voter coercion. - 29.
-On September 22, 2014, the NHCLU submitted Right-to-Know records requests to both the Secretary of State's Office and the Office of the Attorney General concerning (i) HB 366, (ii) enforcement of RSA 659:35(I) since its enactment on September 1, 2014, (iii) enforcement of RSA 659:35(I) between January 1, 2007 and August 31, 2014, and (iv) enforcement of RSA 659:40(I-II) (which criminalizes vote bribery and voter coercion) from
+- 25. Similarly, in Representative Horrigan's April 9, 2014 testimony before the Senate Public and Municipal Affairs Committee, he stated that HB 366 was designed, in part, to address a "scheme [where] somebody is trying to buy votes and they ... make you take a picture of their ballot on their cell phone and go out and show it to a guy and he hands you a \$5 or \$10 bill."
+Representative Horrigan further testified that he did not know if anyone had "done such a scheme," but that it was worth making it illegal anyway. - 26.
+Representative Mary Till of the House Election Law Committee also testified in favor of HB 366 before the Senate Public and Municipal Affairs Committee.
+She argued that it would help ensure that "no one is coerced to vote in a particular way."
+She expressed concern that "someone with authority over the voter-for example, an employer, a union [representative], or a spouse-could coerce the voter into providing a photo of his or her completed ballot to prove that they voted the way they were told to vote." - 27.
+When it considered HB 366, the General Court knew that the bill would regulate speech unrelated to vote-buying transactions and incidents of voter coercion.

+28. On September 22, 2014, the NHCLU submitted Right-to-Know records requests to both the Secretary of State's Office and the Office of the Attorney General concerning (i) HB 366, (ii) enforcement of RSA 659:35(I) since its enactment on September 1, 2014, (iii) enforcement of RSA 659:35(I) between January 1, 2007 and August 31, 2014, and (iv) enforcement of RSA 659:40(I-II) (which criminalizes vote bribery and voter coercion) from January 1, 2007 to the present.
+In the documents produced, neither the Secretary of State nor the Attorney General's Office could present a single incident in which a marked ballot was displayed through the Internet to engage in vote bribery or voter coercion.